yournextstore/new.store/docs/new-store-prd.md

 - Refine AI prompt to generate **image placeholder URLs** (as defined in Sec 4.2.1) for necessary sections.

 ### Phase 3: Backend Image Selection and API Integration (Days 6-7)
-- Implement backend logic to parse **image placeholder URLs**, load static embeddings, perform vector search based on extracted descriptions, and inject final image URLs into the JSON object (as defined in Sec 4.2.1).
+- Implement backend logic to parse **image placeholder URLs**, load static embeddings, generate query embeddings using the Vercel AI SDK (`embed`), perform linear vector search using Vercel AI SDK primitives (`cosineSimilarity`), select the best match, and inject final image URLs into the JSON object (as defined in Sec 4.2.1).
+Implement basic fallback logic.
 - Integrate with YourNextStore's API to send the finalized JSON and retrieve the store domain.

 ### Phase 4: Testing and Refinement (Days 8-10)